SuavePlan/iconz/README.md

 # Iconz - Icon Generator for the Web

-Convert a single image (.jpg, .png, .webp, .avif, .gif, .svg, .tiff) or icon (.ico) into various sized png, ico and icns files automatically.
+Convert a single image (.jpg, .png, .webp, .avif, .gif, .svg, .tiff), icon (.ico) or apple icon (.icns) into various sized png, ico and icns files automatically.
 (Now with command-line functionality).

 * [Installation](#installation)
 * [How to Use](#how-to-use)